andrewjahn/AndysBrainBook/docs/OpenScience/OS/MRIQC.rst

   cd $HOME/BIDS_tutorial/derivatives/mriqc/sub-01

-MRIQC performs two analysis stages: participants and group.
+MRIQC performs two analysis stages: participant and group.
 The group level reports can be easily identified by the "group" label in the file names.
 The participant reports are the other HTML files -- each T1w, T2w, and functional acqusition has an associated html file report.
 You'll need to use a browser to view these html reports.
 If you're on an HPC, you may already have a browser installed.
 For example, mine contains firefox, so in order to open the T1w html report via the command line I would type this:

 ::